How to Have a Successful Whole 30

 Thinking of doing a Whole30?
 I’m not going to lie—it’s challenging—but so worth it.
 Get off sugar, minimize cravings, and learn to love real food.
-Here are 10 strategies to help you through your first Whole 30.
+Here’s how to have a successful Whole 30.

 For what it’s worth, it totally changed how I look at food.
 People can say all they want about moderation and that there is “no bad food.”
 But that’s not true.
 The stores are filled with foods designed to override your hunger so that you overeat and induce cravings.
 Those little serving sizes?
 They are just a gateway to overeating foods that will raise your blood sugar and cause you to gain weight.

 The thing is, completing your first Whole 30 is not easy.
 However, at some point you begin to feel really good.
 Really good.
 Mind-blowing good.
 Even though I felt better than I had ever felt before or since, it still was hard to get through the 30 days.
 Not so much because it’s hard to eat this way but hard because most of my world doesn’t eat this way.
 So, it takes a real commitment to stick with it.
 It was so worth it though.

 Here it is in a nutshell.
 I completely quit using any artificial sweeteners, even the supposedly “healthy” ones.
 I lost my sweet tooth and rarely eat sugar or fake foods.
 I became fearless about eating healthy fats.
 I quit snacking.
 I rarely crave junk or fast food.
 Cravings are mostly a thing of the past.

 I still enjoy food but it doesn’t rule my life like it used to.

 But to get those benefits, you have to make it through your Whole 30.
 I encourage you to read up and go for it.
 Here are the strategies to help you through your Whole 30.
 This is how to have a successful Whole 30.